Menu Close

 Primary Therapist

-Kim Gibson is a Licensed Professional Clinical Counselor (LPCC) and a registered Art Therapist (ATR) & have been working with clients since 2001.
-Kim’s clients have described her as creative, kind, resourceful and effective.
-She is a strengths based therapist and has training in art therapy, trauma, CBT (Cognitive Behavioral Therapy), ACT (Acceptance & Commitment Therapy) DBT (Dialectical Behavioral Therapy) skills and mindfulness.
-Using her training and experience, Kim enjoys helping clients overcome challenges, build healthier relationships, and learn coping tools for anxiety, depression, substance abuse, chronic pain and/or everyday stress.
+Kim Gibson is a licensed professional clinical counselor (LPCC) and a registered art therapist (ATR) and has been working with clients since 2001.
+Kim’s clients have described her as creative, kind, resourceful, and effective.
+She is a strengths-based therapist and has training in art therapy, trauma, cognitive behavioral therapy, ACT (acceptance and commitment therapy), dialectical behavioral therapy skills, and mindfulness.
+Using her training and experience, Kim enjoys helping clients overcome challenges, build healthier relationships, and learn coping tools for anxiety, depression, substance abuse, chronic pain, and everyday stress.

 Honey Dubrovsky, LMFT